 We are pleased to confirm that there is a 10% Lenovo student discount.
-To get it, go to this special page on lenovo.com, follow the instructions and your student discount will be automatically applied.
+To get it, go to this special page on lenovo.com, register and follow the instructions and your student discount will be automatically applied.
 You need an email address at your university, college and school.

 There are more ways for students to save at Lenovo on your laptop, PC or tablet purchase including: